wvankoppen/Knowledge/presentations/Stage management.md

 •Started at Priva in 2013
 Interested in JavaScript, Angular, Reactive programming, State Management

-## Outline
+# Outline
+- About me (1 min)
 - Intro: What is NgRx?
-(1 min)
+(2 min)
-- State metrics (6 min)
+- State metrics (7 min)
-  ( In order to leverage the power of NgRx, it's important to have a solid understanding about the state needed in your app the following metrics help with that
+  ( In order to leverage the power of NgRx, it's important to have a solid understanding about what kind of state is needed in your app the following metrics help to gain insight.
 )

   - Immutability & serializability